The glow and the shadow of the halo effect of influencers

 When an influencer uses a brand’s product or service, it comes with a halo of trust.
 The one-on-one social media interaction with someone they admire or aspire to, makes consumers feel seen and heard, deepening their relationship with the influencer.

 The statistics back up this earnest connection.
-Four out of 10 millennials believe their favorite influencers understand them better than their own friends and family.
+According to a recent study four out of 10 millennials believe their favorite influencers understand them better than their own friends and family.

 The Halo Effect can confer adoration upon your brand or it can bring condemnation.
 Scandalous behavior or an ill-advised post from an influencer can spread worldwide in hours, damaging their brand and sullying an organization’s brand in the process.